-While it would be a lot more secure to do what most other countries have done and assign PINs to credit cards just like our debit cards have, the US card issuers thought chip and signature would provide for a smoother migration to EMV.
-With the switch to EMV chip cards the card issuers have security measures in place that are exponentially better than that of the old magstipe cards.
+While it would be much more secure to do what most other countries have done and assign PINs to credit cards just like our debit cards have, the US card issuers thought chip and signature would provide smoother migration to EMV.
+With the switch to EMV chip cards, the card issuers have security measures in place that are exponentially better than that of the old magstripe cards.
 Due to this, all major card brands have announced that they are dropping the signature requirement for credit purchases in North America.

-All this said, there are still a ton of merchants out there who have not yet made the EMV migration and for them the signatures remain.
-The most common reason that these merchants have not made the switch is cost.
-While the EMV capable terminals can be costly, they are a worthwhile investment.
-Not only will a merchant be able to stop hassling their customers with using a pen that never seems to write on the receipt or trying to sign their name using an electronic signature pad they are protecting themselves against being liable for fraudulent card present transactions.
+All this said, there are still a ton of merchants out there who have not yet made the EMV migration and for them, the signatures remain.
+The most common reason these merchants have not made the switch is cost.
+While the EMV-capable terminals can be costly, they are a worthwhile investment.
+Not only will a merchant be able to stop hassling their customers by using a pen that never seems to write on the receipt or trying to sign their name using an electronic signature pad they are protecting themselves against being liable for fraudulent card present transactions.
 That’s right merchants who are still using magstripe, think of the cost associated in making the EMV migration as insurance because you would never start a business without being insured right?